GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 The gospel of Jesus Christ is a gospel for all the world and for all people.
 We proclaim the fatherhood of God and the brotherhood of all mankind.
 We proclaim the divine sonship of Jesus Christ and him crucified, that his divine sacrifice was a ransom for all mankind.
 We bear witness of his resurrection and that he lives today, standing at the right hand of God, to guide the affairs of his earthly kingdom.

 As you investigate the Church of Jesus Christ, you will find it is not a religion claiming succession from those who shared Christ’s earthly ministry; nor is it a Protestant religion.
-It is a divine restoration of Christ’s earthly kingdom, organized, as was his primitive church, with “apostles, prophets, pastors, teachers, evangelists, etc.” (A of F 1:6.)
+It is a divine restoration of Christ’s earthly kingdom, organized, as was his primitive church, with “apostles, prophets, pastors, teachers, evangelists, etc.” ([[Articles of Faith 1.6|A of F 1:6]].)

 In your study of this restored church, you will find herein the divinely restored powers and authorities of the holy priesthood.
 By this divine authority, and in no other way, the saving ordinances of the gospel are performed and are made binding for all time and eternity.
 I testify this to all of you who hear my voice.